YEAR END AWARDS OVERVIEW

 Images must have been taken during a club field trip on or after January 1 of the prior year.
 Entries are projected images.

-Gary Kelly is a longtime member and leader of the Dallas Camera Club.
-Gary most recently served as the Field Trip Director where he organized regular outings both near and far.
-Always knowledgeable about photographic destinations as well as the best place to eat.
-Gary will long be remembered for the wonderful field trip slide show videos he produced.
-The award was originally created in 1999, named in honor of former member, Ken Zapp in 2002, and re-named for Gary Kelly in 2021.
+Gary Kelly was a longtime member and leader of the Dallas Camera Club.
+Gary served for many years as the Field Trip Director where he organized regular outings both near and far.
+He was always knowledgeable about photographic destinations as well as the best places to eat.
+Gary will long be remembered for the wonderful field trip slideshow videos he produced.
+The award was originally created in 1999, named in honor of former member, Ken Zapp in 2002, and was renamed for Gary Kelly in 2021.

 BARBARA AND RALPH PYKE AWARD FOR PHOTOJOURNALISM (PROJECTED)

 Images must have been taken with a cellphone camera on or after January 1 of the prior year.
-The subject may be anything not prohibited by the Club.
+Cellphone camera files may be processed on any platform (hardware) and using any software the maker may wish to use.
+The images will be judged on originality, creativity, impact, and technical quality.
+The subject may be anything not prohibited by the club.